Green Bay Packers Sign Kyle Fuller To Offer Sheet, Chicago Bears Are Expected To Match

 — NFL (@NFL) March 16, 2018

-Instead of sulking Kyle Fuller took the questions surrounding his future and wrested one of the starting cornerback jobs over time.
-Fuller made such a good impression on the Bears’ front office last season that the team decided to place the transition tag (courtesy of chicagobears.com) on him less than two weeks ago.
+Instead of sulking, Kyle Fuller took the questions surrounding his future and wrested one of the starting cornerback jobs over time.
+Fuller made such a good impression on the Bears’ front office last season that the team decided to place the transition tag on him less than two weeks ago.

-By giving Kyle Fuller the transition tag the Chicago Bears allow other teams to set the market for them.
+By giving Kyle Fuller the transition tag, the Chicago Bears allow other teams to set the market for them.
 The market dictated that Kyle Fuller has a bright future ahead of him.

 The #Bears are matching the #Packers’ offer sheet for CB Kyle Fuller, sources said.
 Fuller stays.